• Skip to primary navigation

 Chicken and Vegetables

-• 500 grams/1 pound Chicken Breast, - sliced thinly
+• 500 grams chicken Breast, sliced thinly

-• ½ large Zucchini, - chopped into 1 inch pieces (about ½ cup)
+• ½ large zucchini (chopped into 1 inch pieces) - about ½ cup

 Satay Curry Sauce

-• 1 teaspoon Crushed garlic
+• 1 teaspoon crushed garlic

-• 1 teaspoon Grated Ginger
+• 1 teaspoon grated ginger

-• 1 teaspoon Chilli Paste/Diced long red chilli
+• 1 teaspoon chilli paste

-• 4 teaspoons Curry powder
+• 4 teaspoons curry powder

-• 2 tablespoon Soy sauce
+• 2 tablespoon soy sauce

-• 1 ½ tablespoons Lime Juice
+• 1 ½ tablespoons lime Juice

-• 2 tablespoon Honey/Granulated sweetener that measures like sugar
+• 2 tablespoon monkfruit sweetener

-• 3 tablespoons Natural peanut butter
+• 3 tablespoons natural peanut butter

 Instructions

-• Heat a skillet on the stove at high temperature, adding onions, garlic, ginger, curry powder and chilli paste.
 Cook for a minute or two until onions become translucent and, mixture becomes fragrant.

 Notes

 1. Chicken: I like using chicken breast for this recipe as it cooks quicker than thigh.
 Make sure to cut into evenly sized small chunks so that they cook evenly.
+If using the slow cooker, I recommend using skinless chicken thigh as it will retain its moisture and won't dry out like chicken breast can when slow cooked.

 2. Garlic and Ginger: I tend to use bottled garlic and ginger paste as its convenient, however I do think that this recipe is all the more better if you have fresh garlic and ginger on hand to use

 3. Curry Powder: The brand I used was “Clives of India”.
 I’ve also made it with “Keens curry powder” and “Ayam Curry Powder” which both work equally well.
+Substituting the same quantity of Yellow thai yellow curry paste will also work and will result in a lovely rich yellow curry.

-4. Honey/Sweetener: I use monkfruit sweetener that measures like sugar and have virtually no calories.
+4. Sweetener: I use monkfruit sweetener that measures like sugar and have virtually no calories.
 Both honey and granulated sweetener can be used interchangable.
 However only use one of the other, don't use both as it will be too sweet.

 5. Peanuts: you can buy granulated peanuts from the baking aisle of most supermarkets.
 Alternatively you can use regular (unsalted) peanuts and and either leave them whole or crush/chop them.